Suggested Videos

 SlidingExpiration: A TimeSpan object that identifies how long the data should remain in the cache after the data was last accessed.

-10 seconds.
+For example, the following line will cache dataset, ds, for 10 seconds.
 If the dataset is accessed from the cache with in the specified 10 seconds, then, from that point, the dataset will remain in cache for the next 10 seconds.
 Since we are using sliding expiration, we specified Cache.NoAbsoluteExpiration for "AbsoluteExpiration" parameter of the Insert() method.

 Cache.Insert("ProductsData", ds, null, System.Web.Caching.Cache.NoAbsoluteExpiration, TimeSpan.FromSeconds(10));